loerac/cat-feeder/task.md

   * [x] POST new feeding times
   * [x] GET all/single feeding times
   * [ ] POST to feed cat
-- [ ] loera - 003: Get them servo motors working
+- [ ] 003: Get them servo motors working
   * [ ] Get the motor to open and close
   * [ ] Add it to the monitoring
-- [ ] loera - 005: Communication from machine and app
+- [ ] 005: Communication from machine and app
   * Over WiFi?
   * Bluetooth?
   * Host app on a webserver and let the user navigate to webpage?